Financial software: Pipeline tracking

-Asset management

 Asset management is another important feature of a financial software.
 It uses the updated status of the investment to provide the necessary tools in creating every possible outcome, such as future payments that are distressed, conversions for debt to equity and maturity of loans.
 It also provides an efficient tracking of payment dates and rates.
 Updated financial statements are readily available, which makes it very easy to determine credit standing and as a result make proper adjustments on the projections.
 Asset management can modify dates of payment, conversion of floating to fixed rates, deferred payments, interest rates, maturity extensions and change schedules for repayment.
 It also uses various assumptions to store and run multiple cases such as downside, base and upside.

 Fund management

-The next feature is fund management.
+A feature often included is fund management.